MatthiasKainer/draft-article/README.md

     |> console.log(^);
 ```

-This approach of calling functions has not been invented by javascript; many different languages have already used it.
-However, when you have learned and used this pattern in another language before, some shortcomings of the JavaScript adaptation will lead to bugs that wouldn't occur in other languages.
+However, JavaScript is not a language designed with functional composition in mind.
+In the past, the language has prefered an approach of `list.map(fn).filter(fn).reduce(fn)`, which ensures having an instance that provides the given operations.
+Turning this around into a functional way, into `reduce(filter(map(list, fn), fn), fn)`, will require the functions to take care of any invalid state of the passed instance - something JavaScript is not great at.
+However, adding syntactic sugar to make free functions easier encourages developers to take that route.
+And it will augment the shortcomings of the language in that area while hiding the reason for it behind syntactic sugar, making it even harder to debug.

-Demonstrating this is not easy, so I ask you to bear with me.
-If you have previous experience with functional programming, the tl;dr is that javascript lacks any functor or monad laws.
+Demonstrating the problems introduced by such a shift is not easy, so I ask you to bear with me.
+If you have previous experience with functional programming, the tl;dr is that JavaScript lacks any functor or monad laws.
 For those who don't know functional programming and/or are intimidated by such terms, this was the only time I will use those words, so rest assured!

 Let's dive into this by developing a little application that reads the content of a file.
 Every line of the file represents a specific entry from different sources, with the keys defining the system.
 We are only interested in the entries from `ELEMENT`.
 Those entries have the format `ELEMENT[00]=[00]`.
 The digits directly after ELEMENT determine the order of elements.
 After the equals sign is a number > 0, representing the elapsed percentage since the last entry, rounded-up.
 So, if `ELEMENT01=10` and `ELEMENT02=6`, the total percentage is 16, and the average is 8.
 As each entry is rounded up, the total sum might go up to over 100%.
 The overall system is highly parallel, but for some reason everybody writes into this one file, so it is locked most of the time and the order of entries is not guaranteed.

 Our first task is to create a friendly little process display on the console.
 It should show the percentage and the message "Started..." until it has reached 25%, then "Running..." until it's at 75%, and after that, "Almost done..." until it's at 100.
 Once it has reached 100% or more, we want to show the message "Done" and no more percentage.
 Also, we have to make sure it's sorted based on the last few entries, as a future requirement will be to calculate the time remaining.

-If you are already familiar with pipes, binding and higher-order functions, please skip the f# chapter and jump directly to [pipes and javascript](#pipes-and-javascript).
+If you are already familiar with pipes, binding and higher-order functions, please skip the f# chapter and jump directly to [pipes and JavaScript](#pipes-and-JavaScript).
 If you are aware of the proposal and are only here to check what can go wrong, jump ahead to [the final chapter](#then-why-is-it-wrong).

 ## Pipes and f#